 Meet the Staff at Antora

 All of our staff and gatekeepers are fully vetted and background checked.
 Each receives on-going training in Kindred Dialect Horsemanship and Trust Based Relational Intervention (TBRI).
-Below are brief bios of our co-directors and equine manager.
+Below are brief bios of our co-directors.

 Rebecca Curtis: Co-Director